depebo/JEM-Project/README.md

 Because the default JEM does not support some settings of JEM-Responsive.
 And so, only expert users, that know what they do can change the behaviour of JEM Responsive.

 ## Golf Club Functionality
-- Enhanced event registration (additional fields and ability to register other members, credit check and notifications)
+- Enhanced event registration (additional fields with ability to register other members, credit check and notifications)